KamilaHase/MS4/README.md

    - **Search functionality accross the entire page** - currently the search bar searches only among the products.
 It would be better if it searches through the entire page and includes the magazine posts as well.
    - **Magazine Posts** - include buttons to share posts via social media or email.
    - **Convenient allerts for Admin** - currently the Admin is not informed via email about new orders or new contact messages.
 It is recommended to include in future development.
+   - **Language corrections of content** - the actual content of the website such product information, detailed information and magazine articles were translated by Google Translate from Czech language websites (see Credits) and therefore there may be some language imperfections.
+It is advisable to correct the language thoroughouly.

 ## Technologies Used
 ### Frameworks, Libraries & Programs Used: